RealCocoArdo/Chess-Wallet/README.md

 <summary>see more</summary>

 1. Navigate to the Chess-Wallet folder and open it
-2. Open in the folder Libraries the `install-libraries-windows` or `install-libraries-linux` file to dowload the libraries
+2. Open in the folder Libraries the `install-libraries-windows` or bash the `install-libraries-linux` file to dowload the libraries.
+You only need to do this once.
 3. Disconnect your Wifi
-4. Open the `start-on-windows` or `start-on-linux` file to start the program.
+4. Open the `start-on-windows` or bash the `start-on-linux` file to start the program.
 </details>